-Upon termination of this Agreement by expiration of the term or as provided in this section, the Parties will cooperate to develop a coordinated plan for terminating the services rendered up until the time of termination, determine reasonable contract close-out costs and developing a Downtown Seattle Transit Tunnel (DSTT) operations plan.
+Upon termination of this Agreement by expiration of the term or as provided in this Section, the Parties will cooperate to develop a coordinated plan for terminating the services rendered up until the time of termination and determine reasonable contract close-out costs.
 Close-out costs include, but are not limited to, costs related to staffing reductions, records/data adjustments and transfer, equipment/parts transfer, and tunnel service adjustments.
 The County will account and dispose of the buses and equipment provided by Sound Transit in the manner Sound Transit directs.
 Sound Transit will compensate the County for all associated close-out costs, except as noted below.
-In the event of termination by default or breach, Sound Transit will compensate King County Metro only for the services satisfactorily rendered to the date of termination at the rates and amounts provided in this Agreement, with no payment for contract close-out costs as otherwise provided in this section.
+In the event of termination by default or breach, Sound Transit will compensate King County Metro only for the services satisfactorily rendered to the date of termination at the rates and amounts provided in this Agreement, with no payment for contract close-out costs as otherwise provided in this Section.